 We were offered a table outside.
 After the afternoon rain, all the outside tables were empty.
 The evening though still had a chill in the air from the rain.
 We apologised to the nice waiter at Spindler and went en masse to the restaurant next door.
 Good thing we were on a street known to have lots of good restaurants, Paul-Lincke-Ufer on the canal.

-The twinkling lights of the lanterns in the front garden of Chan Asian Food Market were welcoming.
+The twinkling lights of the lanterns in the front garden of Chan Thai Market Food were welcoming.

 The fragrant smell of delicious Thai food wafted through the air.
 The waiter at Chan, likewise, was a bit flustered but offered us drinks in the garden until a table could be found.